znorio/SCITE-RNA-v2/README.md

 ### Data Preparation

 To reproduce the figures quickly, extract `data.zip`.

+(`data.zip` will be made available soon - currently problems with file size)

 ## Running the Model